fractal-def/maxwell-interview/exercise_01/README.md

-## Exercise 1
+## Exercise 1 Solution

-Write a ruby program which when executed prints the score of a given github user.
+This is a ruby program which when executed prints the score of a given github user.

 ### Setting it up
 This app uses rubygems and ruby version 2.5.1.